NecipAkgz/fhevm-example-factory/docs/concepts/fhe-input-proof.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * Demonstrates input proof validation - how users securely submit encrypted data *
+ * @notice Explains input proof validation in FHEVM: what proofs are, why they are needed, and how to use them correctly with single and batched inputs.
+ *
  * @dev Why proofs?
 They ensure:
  *      1. Ciphertext is valid (not garbage data)